Robert Havekotte

-Robert Jan Havekotte (born January 25, 1967 in De Bilt) is a retired water polo player from the Netherlands, who finished in ninth position with the Dutch team at the 1992 Summer Olympics in Barcelona.
+Robert Jan Havekotte (born January 25, 1967) is a retired water polo player from the Netherlands, who finished in ninth position with the Dutch team at the 1992 Summer Olympics in Barcelona.

 As of 2008 he is a board member at UNIBA Partners, an independent network of insurance brokers.

 Personal life

 Havekotte is the father of Mike Havekotte, who is a professional footballer.